yuanners/tp/docs/UserGuide.md

 * Note that all command options have multiple methods of input.
 For example, the option for name when adding an item can be signified by `-n` or `--name`.
 More details are given in each command.
     * All of these command options are **case-sensitive**.
+* In advanced mode, all commands are prefixed with `/`, to distinguish them from the basic commands.
+Without the inclusion of this character, commands will be interpreted as a [basic command](#basic-commands).

 #### Advanced Mode Items